-Starting in 2020, BCT is offering a graduate certificate in sustainable building construction to professionals seeking an opportunity to pursue in-depth studies in sustainability in building design and construction without needing to complete a full degree program.
+We are now offering a graduate certificate in sustainable building construction to professionals seeking an opportunity to pursue in-depth studies in sustainability in building design and construction without needing to complete a full degree program.
 This certificate’s topics comprise sustainable (green) building systems and materials, energy and conservation, building technologies, and construction management.
-16 credits of coursework can be completed through a combination of in-person and online courses, with in-person courses offered in Amherst, Newton (on our Mount Ida campus) or both.
+15 credits of coursework can be completed through a combination of online and in-person courses, with in-person courses offered in Amherst, Newton (on our Mount Ida campus) or both.

 Advance your knowledge in sustainable building construction and increase your market value with this credential.